-DfT Specific Requirements for both Financial & Procurement Authority

-DfT & Cabinet Office

-Advertising & Marketing Up To £10k DfT above £10k

-(including research) Cabinet Office Above £100k

-Consultancy expenditure Up to £20k or contract Over £20k or where the contracts are expected to

-(See definition of Consultancy not longer than 9 last longer than 9 months or existing contracts

-and note especially prior to any months or extended extended taking their total life over 9 months or

-continuous improvement less than 3 times. extended more than 3 times

-6Sigma etc consultancy this

-must be notified to the cabinet

-office first)

-Non-operational Property costs Up to £100k Operational premises exempt except for the

-(Including lease changes, sale & Authority Offices and PSD York which requires DfT

-new leases). approval over £100k

-DfT /Cabinet Office

-Authority

-ICT Over £5m or DfT / Cabinet Office

-Over £1m (per system

-for supporting DfT

-administration

-functions)

-Recruitment All recruitment above DfT

-agreed budgeted

-establishment.

-All temporary

-Contingent labour

-recruitment

-Procurement of learning, This is included in the DfT Letter of Delegation, but

-development or training because THE AUTHORITY is a non-crown NDPB it is

-not applicable.
-Confirm on email from Andy

-Nicholas on 29 June 2012.

-Redundancy Cabinet Office agreement must be secured BEFORE

-any redundancy is offered to staff.

-Procurement Central Government Departments, including their

-Arm's Length Bodies (ALBs), must commit volume

-spend and buy from centrally sourced contracts

-and approved frameworks for all common goods

-and service categories covered by central

-procurement strategies
+DfT Specific Requirements for the oth Financial & Procure ement Authority DfT & Cabinet Office Advertising & Marketing (including research) Up To £10k DfT above £10k Cabinet Office Above £100k not longer than 9 Over £20k or where the contracts are expected to last longer than 9 months or existing contracts extended taking their total life over 9 months or extended more than 3 times Non-operational Property costs (Including lease changes, sale & new leases).
+Operational premises exempt except for the Authority Offices and PSD York which requires DfT approval over £100k DfT /Cabinet Office Authority Over £5m or Over £1m (per system for supporting administration functions) DfT / Cabinet Office DfT All recruitment above agreed budgeted establishment.
+All temporary Contingent labour recruitment DfT Procurement of learning, development or training This is included in the DfT Letter of Delegation, but because THE AUTHORITY is a non-crown NDPB it is not applicable.
+Confirm on email from Andy Nicholas on 29 June 2012.
+Redundancy Cabinet Office agreement must be secured BEFORE any redundancy is offered to staff.
+Procurement Central Government Departments, including their Arm's Length Bodies (ALBs), must commit volume spend and buy from centrally sourced contracts and approved frameworks for all common goods and service categories covered by central procurement strategies

 Operational excellence - Once the Shared Services strategic operating

 Shared Services model and plan is published, Departments and

 ALBs will be asked to

 Develop a strategy for future delivery of their

 back office services in line with the cross

-government model and agree this with their
+government model and agree this with their HMT

-HMT spending teams and Cabinet Office
+spending teams and Cabinet Office Operational

-Operational Excellence Team.
+Excellence Team.

-Departments will also be asked to spend in a way
+Departments will also be asked to spend in a

+way

 that is consistent with this Shared Services